Galsi, Bardhaman: Transport

 Galsi is a station on the Bardhaman-Asansol section, which is a part of Howrah-Gaya-Delhi line, Howrah-Allahabad-Mumbai line and Howrah-Delhi main line.

 NH 19 (old numbering NH 2)/ Grand Trunk Road passes through Galsi.

 Education

 Galsi Mahavidyalaya was established at Galsi in 2007 by Left Front Government.

 Galsi High School was established in 1935.
-A boys only Bengali medium school it has arrangements for teaching from Class V to Class XII.
+A Co Ed Bengali medium school it has arrangements for teaching from Class V to Class XII.

 Galsi Sarada Vidyapith was established in 1961.
 A girls only Bengali medium school it has arrangements for teaching from Class V to Class XII.

 Galsi High School, a boys only high school, Galsi Kalimati Debi High School, a coeducational high school and Galsi Sarda Vidyapith, a girls high school, are affiliated with the West Bengal Board of Secondary Education.
 Galsi High School, a co-educational higher secondary unit, is affiliated with West Bengal Council of Higher Secondary Education for higher secondary classes.